auth0-community/auth0-editprofile-widget/README.md

 ### Events

-* loading: this occurs before getting the user profile when the init method is called
+* loading: this occurs before getting the user profile when the init method is called.
-* loaded: this occurs after getting the user profile when the init method is called
+* loaded: this occurs after getting the user profile when the init method is called.
-* submit: this occurs when the user submits the form, before the API is called
+* submit: this occurs when the user submits the form, before the API is called.
-* save: this occurs after the API is called, if a success response is received
+* save: this occurs after the API is called, if a success response is received.
-* error: this occurs if there is an error in the API call
+* error: this occurs if there is an error in the API call.

 ## Updating users (Extending the widget)